-When taken metaphorically, alchemy is the mysterious process by which a transformation occurs.
+I was introduced to alchemy as a concept through the writings of psychologist Carl Jung.
+Metaphorically, alchemy is the unknown process by which a transformation occurs.
 This transformation can be physical, psychological, or spiritual in nature.
-The famous psychologist Carl Jung brought the term alchemy into popular usage.
-He believed that the ancient science of alchemy was actually an allegory to the growth and transformation of consciousness.
+Jung believed that the ancient science of alchemy was actually an allegory to the growth and transformation of consciousness.
 It is the mysterious journey of human psyche, as it uncovers and assimilates knowledge from the unconscious to the conscious realms.

 Healing is Alchemy

-It is interesting to ponder that even in today’s modern age, with all of our technological advancements, and ability to see smaller and smaller parts, so many of the processes of the human body remain a mystery.
-Of course, through rigorous scientific observation, science can easily tell us what our bodies do, yet are quite at a loss to explain how the body knows what it knows and does what it does.
+Even with all of our technological advancements, so many of the processes of the human body remain a complete mystery.
+Of course, science can tell us what our bodies do, down to the complex detail.
+Yet we are still at a loss to explain how the body knows what it knows and does what it does.
 What makes one patient respond positively to a treatment, when another doesn’t?
-Western medicine is extremely adept at understanding the “body machine,” and all of it’s minuscule parts.
+Western medicine is limited in its understanding of the “body as machine.”
 Yet it still cannot explain the deeper mysteries the underlie the healing process.

-Ancient systems of healing like Traditional Chinese Medicine and Ayurveda (healing system from India) have a more holistic approach to healing illness.
-There is an inherent recognition of life-force energy (a.k.a. “chi” or “prana”) in these medical systems, which I believe is a crucial element missing from the Western viewpoint.
-This ancient healing knowledge evolved out of thousands of years of direct observation of the healing process.
-They see the interplay of natural elements within the body and psyche.
-The human being is seen as a microcosm of nature, and healing comes about through a balance of the elements.
+Ancient systems of healing like Traditional Chinese Medicine and Ayurveda (healing system from India) have a holistic approach to healing illness.
+There is an inherent recognition of life-force energy in the body (a.k.a. “chi” or “prana”) in these medical systems, which I believe is a critical missing piece of the Western medical viewpoint.
+Traditional healing knowledge evolved out of thousands of years of direct observation of the healing process.
+The ancient scientists observed the interplay of natural elements within the body and mind.
+The human being is a microcosm of nature, and healing comes about through a balance of the elements.

 Why are we so out of balance?

-The excitement of being alive today is that we are living at the cutting edge of incredible innovations.
+Part of the excitement of being alive today is that we are living at the cutting edge of incredible innovations.
 Information has never been so easily accessible.
-Through the internet, and the plethora of information at our disposal, we are indeed “standing on the shoulders of giants.”
-Yet somehow, even with all of this knowledge, we as humans are not living fully in balance.
-Quite to the contrary.
-This is painfully clear when we look around us.
-Serious social problems threaten peace in many corners of the globe.
+Yet somehow, even with all of this knowledge, we as humans are not living in balance.
+This is painfully clear when we take a look around.
+Serious problems threaten peace in many corners of the globe.
 We are also witnessing the rapid destruction our beloved planet Earth.
-New health issues arise almost daily.
-Autoimmune disorders, Autism, Cancer, and various other diseases are on a rapid incline.
+New health issues arise almost daily such as autoimmune disorders, autism, cancer, and other “new” diseases are on a rapid incline, not to mention the rapid spike in mental illness.
 What can be the cause of this imbalance?
 How did we get here?

-I truly believe all of us are creators, healers, artists, and beautiful reflections of Divine Nature.
+All of us are creators, healers, artists, and beautiful reflections of Divine Nature.
 All change is possible, even with the smallest effort.
-It is my deepest wish that all of us humans awaken to our inherent gifts, and know fully that we have everything we need inside of us to heal and be in balance.
+It is my deepest wish that all of us humans awaken to our inherent gifts, and know fully that we have everything we need inside of us to heal and manifest our desires.

 By Brenna Moore